-The classification of the Industry Canada NAICS provides comparable statistical definitions of the Canadian, American and Mexican economies, along with a common hierarchical structure and statistical framework.
+The classification of the Industry Canada NAICS provides comparable statistical definitions of the Canadian, American and Mexican economies, the three countries having chosen and built a common hierarchical structure and statistical framework.

-The 2017 NAICS, the North American INDUSTRY Classification System is an industry classification system developed by each of the three statistical agencies.
+The 2017 NAICS, the North American INDUSTRY Classification System is an industry classification system developed by three countries and three statistical agencies.

-The 2017 NAPCS, the North American PRODUCT Classification System is a product and service classification system also developed by the national statistical agencies of our three countries.
+The 2017 NAPCS, the North American PRODUCT Classification System is a product and service classification system also developed by the national statistical agencies of the three NAFTA countries.

 The first version, the NAICS Canada 1997 was revised in 2002, followed by the 2007 NAICS, the 2012 NAICS codes and by the 2017 NAICS because changes in the world economies continue to have an impact on the NAICS and the NAPCS classification systems.